 Top 10 shore excursions Sweden and Norway

-Ask yourself what kind of shore excursion you want:
+Ask yourself what kind of shore excursion suits you:

 - Do you want to follow a group and have the security of a shore excursion booked by with the cruise line?

-- Or do you want to grab some maps from the local tourist information office and do your own thing?
+- Or do you want to collect some maps from the local tourist information office and do your own thing?

-- Perhaps you've researched the destination and know exactly what you want to do, and you book an excursion, tour or transport with an external provider such as Viator.
+- Perhaps you've researched the destination and know exactly what you want to do, and you choose to book an excursion, tour or transport with an external provider such as Viator.

-- You can even book an unique excursion with the cruise line, completely tailormade to suit you and your family or group.
+- You can even book a private excursion that is tailormade to suit you and your family or group.

 Learn more about our preferred partner for shore excursion in Sweden and Norway.